apshampa/Cinecode-Quiz/README.md

 - **La La Land** oscillates between deep indigo nights and golden-hour warmth, its romance visible as rhythm.
 - **Moonlight** shifts across three distinct palettes  one for each chapter of its protagonist's life.

-The barcode isn't decoration.
-It's a *data visualization of directorial intent*.
+The barcode is a *data visualization of directorial intent*.

 ---